CyberSphinxxx/prisoners-dilemma-simulator/README.md

 The `Prisoner` class contains a strategy and a revenger mode.
 Depending on the strategy, the prisoner chooses to cooperate or defect in each round.

 - **Attributes**:
-  - `strategy`: Defines the strategy the prisoner follows (cooperator, defector, or revenger).
+  - `strategy`: Defines the strategy the prisoner follows (cooperator, defector, revenger, tit_for_tat, random, or detective).
   - `revenger_mode`: Activated if the prisoner is in "revenger" mode and the opponent defects.
+  - `round_counter`: Tracks the number of rounds for the Detective strategy.

 - **Methods**:
   - `choose(opponent_last_choice)`: Determines whether to cooperate or defect based on the chosen strategy.